taskiq-python/taskiq/docs/guide/scheduling-tasks.md

     )
 ```

-Or if you want ot use cron schedules instead, just use `schedule_by_cron` method.
+Or if you want to use cron schedules instead, just use `schedule_by_cron` method.

 ```python
     await my_task.schedule_by_cron(